SmarterApp/SB_BIRT/README.md

 * This folder contains factory.js which will work as an entry point for setting up test APIs for given browser.
 * Based on browser and device it will initialize respective js file for testing respective API for browser readiness.
 * index.js will call implementation method and other API test calls.
-* For each test , test API will populate a json array with test info like test name, test api signature, result and details (Info about failure or other require details).
-Check below sample json
+* For each test, test API will populate a JSON array with test info such as test name, test API signature, results, and details (for example, failure reason).
+See the following sample JSON:

 ```
 {details: "window.browser is not defined",